SofiaBlankenship0/Geospatial-Energy-Analysis/README.md

 4. **Visualization**
    - Built heatmaps, interactive maps, and statistical summaries.
    - Highlighted consumption hotspots and potential areas for program targeting.
-   - For my interactative map and to *Click on census tracts to see detailed energy burden data, building density, and demographic information.*, please follow this link: https://sofiablankenship0.github.io/Geospatial-Energy-Analysis/Geospatial_Energy_Map_Charlotte.html
+   - For my interactive map and to *click on census tracts to see detailed energy burden data, building density, and demographic information.*, please follow this link: https://sofiablankenship0.github.io/Geospatial-Energy-Analysis/Geospatial_Energy_Map_Charlotte.html

 ## Key Files
 - `geospatial_energy_analysis.R` – R script for data cleaning, spatial modeling, and visualization.
 - `data/` – public datasets used for analysis (or links if too large).
-- `outputs/` – plots, maps, and summary tables.
+- `outputs/` – PDF analysis report, static visualizations, and summary tables
 - `README.md` – this documentation.
+- Interactive HTML geospatial map of heat clusters

 ## Results / Outputs
 - Cleaned and merged multiple datasets into a reproducible geospatial framework.
 - Detected clusters of high demand across Charlotte, NC.